The Sisters of Charity of New York celebrate the 150th Anniversary of the New York Foundling Hospital.

 They organized the neighborhood and placed some children in the care of Catholic families, while making arrangements to move from the overpacked house they resided in to a larger home at 3 N. Washington Square.
 In the four years that followed, the Sisters took in more than 2,500 children.

 The steady increase of children entering their care gave birth to a robust foster care and adoption program that remains one of the hallmarks of New York Foundling’s work.
 As the years passed, the Sisters responded with great innovation to the changing needs of those they served, adding services including a shelter for women in crisis pregnancy, healthcare and parenting education.
-One notable innovation was the creation of the “Crisis Nursery” in the 1970s in collaboration with Dr. V. Fontana, so a parents who felt that were losing control could place their child there temporarily while they took some time to calm down.
+One notable innovation was the creation of the “Crisis Nursery” in the 1970s in collaboration with Dr. V. Fontana, so parents who felt they were losing control could place their child there temporarily while they took some time to calm down.

 Vincent, who changed his name to Jamaal, is my brother.
 He was one of the over 250,000 children who passed through the Sisters of Charity’s New York Foundling Hospital over the years and found a permanent home with a family that loves him.
 And we grew up together as naturally as blood, but with the added benefit of our lack of resemblance, which allowed us to play a number of tricks on the unsuspecting.

-Its one thing to write about the heroic efforts of a particular person or religious order, but it’s quite another to be directly impacted by their works.
+It’s one thing to write about the heroic efforts of a particular person or religious order, but it’s quite another to be directly impacted by their works.
 The Sisters of Charity and New York Foundling continue on carrying the spirit and mission of their original foundress, St. Elizabeth Ann Seton, and continue to bring hope and loving support to those whose lives hang in the balance and are most vulnerable.

 So Happy 150th Anniversary, New York Foundling.
 May the work you do continue to give hope to children and families, and speaking as a once-young boy who grew up with a brother thanks to you, know that we are eternally grateful.